 Participants involved:

-Approximately 150 dancers
+Approximately 140 dancers

 Seats remaining after dancer tickets:

-355 total seats − 300 dancer tickets = 55 seats
+355 total seats − 280 dancer purchase tickets = 75 seats per performance

 From those remaining seats, we must also accommodate:

+While the numbers above reflect our maximum allocations, the reality is that not all dancers choose to purchase their full ticket allotment for every show, and sponsors do not always use all of their tickets each night.
 Because of this, a limited number of tickets typically become available for public sale for each performance.
 While availability varies by night, there will be opportunities for community members to attend.
-We are committed to offering these tickets in a fair and transparent way.
+We are committed to offering these tickets in a fair and transparent way to our community.

 We understand the common questions and suggestions, and we want to address them directly: